This post may contain affiliate links.

-It must be exhausting to be Anthony Bourdain.
-He’s a world-famous chef, he seems to be rather brilliant, he’s definitely passionate about food, fiercely loyal to others who are passionate about food without being a villain.
+Anthony Bourdain: he’s a world-famous chef, seems to be rather brilliant, definitely passionate about food, and fiercely loyal to others who are passionate about food without being a villain.
 He also seems to be one of those individuals who exist at extremes.

-There is still some scathing to be had, of Alice Waters, of James Beard House and others in the ‘Heroes and Villains’ chapter and of Alan Richman in the chapter ‘Alan Richman is a Douchebag’!
-Those were fun to read.
-I also enjoyed reading about the chefs he considers to be heroes, several of whom I’m not familiar with but will now check out to find out why.
+There is still some scathing to be had, of Alice Waters, of James Beard House and others in the ‘Heroes and Villains’ chapter, and of journalist and food writer Alan Richman in the chapter ‘Alan Richman is a Douchebag’.
+Those chapters were fun to read as were the chapters about chefs he considers heroes, several of whom I’m not familiar with but will now check out to find out why.
 Hopefully not only because they eat almost extinct French birds.

-What is The Cephalopod Coffeehouse, you ask?
-Brilliant and well-dressed is the host The Armchair Squid who describes it thusly: “The idea is simple: on the last Friday of each month, post about the best book you’ve finished over the past month while visiting other bloggers doing the same.
+The Cephalopod Coffeehouse: brilliant and well-dressed is the host The Armchair Squid who describes it thusly: “The idea is simple: on the last Friday of each month, post about the best book you’ve finished over the past month while visiting other bloggers doing the same.
 In this way, we’ll all have the opportunity to share our thoughts with other enthusiastic readers.”
 Check out The Armchair Squid blog to see more book reviews.